-Leading up to amalgamation the Governing Bodies will continue to provide opportunities, where appropriate, for further collaboration across the schools.
+Leading up to amalgamation the governing bodies would begin to provide opportunities, where appropriate, to further collaborate across the schools, including collaboration between governors.
 Opportunities for staff development would be further enhanced by amalgamation, enabling teaching and support staff to draw upon their current expertise, experience and specialist knowledge in order to share and develop best practice more effectively.